 - Moving blankets—lots of them

-- Four-wheeled dolly that is at least half the length of the piano—NOT a hand truck.
+- A four-wheeled dolly that is at least half the length of the piano—NOT a hand truck.
 The wheels on the bottom of your piano are not designed for moving.

 - Piano board or skid board

-- Straps to hold piano in place and help you load
+- Straps to hold the piano in place and help you load

 - Packing tape

 - Van ramp

 - Measure the piano.
 Determine its exact dimensions and approximate its weight.
 Upright pianos are typically between 43 and 55” tall, 59” long, and 25” deep.

 - Remove all items from on top of and around the piano.

 - Clear a pathway to the exit, removing any furniture, rugs, and other potential obstacles.